 We explore Christian identity and mission under the biblical vision of reconciliation with prayer, biblical reflections, and social analysis.

-The Mosaic Gathering takes place in the Waybright Center on our Deerfield campus every Wednesday from 11:00am-12:20pm, and participants include students, faculty, staff, and local pastors.
+The Mosaic Gathering takes place in the Waybright Center on our Deerfield campus every Wednesday from 11:00am-12:20pm, and include students, faculty, staff, and local pastors.